Econ Healthcare posts 41.2% rise in full-year net profit to $5.7m

 Operating subvention grants rose 13.9 per cent to $17.5 million from $15.4 million, mainly due to the increase in the total number of beds occupied by subsidised residents in Econ Healthcare's medicare centres and nursing homes.

-The increase was due to a joint effort by the group and the Singapore Government to cater more beds for residents entitled to subsidies.
-There was also a rise in the number of subsidised residents due to, among others, Covid-19 impact on hospital resources.
+The increase was due to a joint effort by the group and the Singapore Government to provide more beds for residents entitled to subsidies.
+There was also a rise in the number of subsidised residents due to, among other things, the Covid-19 impact on hospital resources.

 Meanwhile, other income stood at $6.2 million, 10.6 times that of the $588,000 recorded in the year-ago period, as a result of the Jobs Support Scheme and foreign worker levy grants.